Three Hot Housing Tips: Advice for Prospective AmeriCorps Members

 #1-Do your research and visit apartments

 For starters, do your research online, and then go check it out.
 This goes for many things when you accept a position in another state or city.
-But I scoured the internet for hours learning about the different neighborhoods, attractions, and restaurants that Milwaukee had to offer.
-While this gave me, a solid idea going into it, nothing eased my mind more than actually visiting.
-My partner and I made a weekend trip to visit apartments and once we found a couple that we liked, we explored the neighborhood’s restaurants, and coffeeshops.
+But I scoured the internet for hours learning about the different neighborhoods, attractions and restaurants that Milwaukee had to offer.
+While this gave me a solid idea going into it, nothing eased my mind more than actually visiting.
+My partner and I made a weekend trip to visit apartments, and once we found a couple that we liked, we explored the neighborhood’s restaurants and coffeeshops.
 And that was how we really ended up deciding where we wanted to live.
-The second reason why you should visit the apartments is because you can’t always trust the pictures that they show you online.
-I realized that there are some people that just know how to take a really good picture of a not so great apartment.

 #2-Live centrally located

-#3-Be Open to anything and use City Year resources
+#3-Be open to anything and use City Year resources

 Moving can be difficult.
-If you want roommates, use the community on slack that City Year creates to find them.
+If you want roommates, use the community on Slack that City Year creates to find them.
 That way you can look for a place together and from what I’ve seen the people that have roommates have bigger apartments because they have a bigger budget to work with.
 Generally speaking, you should budget to spend $350-$650 on rent.
 Even if you’re moving with a friend or partner look at where the schools we serve are located and be open.
 I was kind of dead set on staying on the East Side or Riverwest and looking back it really narrowed my research, which is great, but it did keep me in a box.
 Now, I think it would be nice to look into other equally as amazing areas of Milwaukee.

 Related stories

-On November 8th, 2021 City Year Milwaukee hosted our annual Impact and Eggs Event.
-The following remarks were delivered by...
+On November 8, 2021, City Year Milwaukee hosted our annual Impact and Eggs event.
+Read the remarks delivered by our...

-Read more about Impact And Eggs 2021Check-out the incredible ways our 2020-2021 City Year Milwaukee AmeriCorps members plan to make an impact as alumni.
+Check out the incredible ways our 2020-2021 City Year Milwaukee AmeriCorps members plan to make an impact as alums.